DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 An adequate histological margin is the acceptable distance of tumour cells from the histological margin, according to expert consensus and published research.

 The desirable margin depends on the type of tumour and the technique used to remove it.
-Clinicopathological correlation and additional sections may be useful, particularly when clinical margins have been difficult to assess or compromised by the anatomical location of the tumour (eg, a lesion close to the eye).
+Clinicopathological correlation and additional sections may be required, particularly when clinical margins have been difficult to assess or compromised by the anatomical location of the tumour (eg, a lesion close to the eye).

 High-risk BCC may be defined by any of the following features: